vanjastankicc/neuropomodoro/README.md

 ![System overview](images/system.png)

-**Calibration** (`neuro_train.py`) records six alternating cycles of 30 s rest and 30 s work, about six minutes total.
+**Calibration** (`neuro_train.py`) records six alternating cycles of 30s rest and 30s work, about six minutes total.
 Each one-second window of EEG becomes 16 features: band power for delta, theta, alpha and beta on each of the four channels.
 An SVM with an RBF kernel learns the boundary between the two classes and is saved to disk.

 **Session** (`pomodoro.py`) runs 25-minute work blocks separated by 5-minute
 breaks.
-Every 0.2 s it classifies the last second of EEG, takes the majority vote over the last 5 s, and if "rest" persists for more than 15 s it brightens the light to full.
+Every 0.2s it classifies the last second of EEG, takes the majority vote over the last 5s, and if "rest" persists for more than 15s it brightens the light to full.
 When work returns, the light drops back.
 At the end of the block the light turns warm and dim for the break.